Dog (2022 film): Plot

 In San Francisco, Briggs cons his way into a free room at a luxury hotel by pretending to be a blind veteran, with Lulu as his seeing-eye dog.
 He tries to leave for the evening, but Lulu barks until Briggs relents and takes her with him.
 In the lobby, Lulu attacks a Middle Eastern man wearing a thawb, Dr. Al-Farid, due to her military training.
 Briggs is arrested under suspicion of committing a hate crime.
 During a lineup at the station, Briggs apologizes to Al-Farid, who agrees not to press charges on the condition that Briggs seek professional help.
 While retrieving Lulu from animal control, an employee explains that Lulu's heavy panting is an expression of anxiety.
 In Los Angeles, Briggs tries to visit his 3-year-old daughter, Sam, but his wife, Niki, does not allow it.
 Briggs visits Noah, a former Army Ranger who adopted and rehabilitated Lulu's brother, Nuke.
 Noah teaches Briggs to bond with Lulu in terms she understands, allowing him to form a deeper connection with her.

 The Bronco breaks down during a thunderstorm, forcing Briggs and Lulu to shelter in an abandoned barn.
 The next morning, Briggs and Lulu hitchhike to Nogales in time for the funeral, where Briggs reassures her during the traditional rifle salute.
-He calls Jones and tells him that he is hopeful that Lulu won't have to be put down due to her improvements over the trip, but Jones tells him that the decision isn't up to them.
-Briggs drives into the desert and encourages Lulu to run away, but she won't.
+He calls Jones and tells him that he is hopeful that Lulu will not have to be put down due to her improvements over the trip, but Jones tells him that the decision is not up to them.
+Briggs drives into the desert and encourages Lulu to run away, but she refuses.
 While staying the night in a motel, Briggs has a panic attack and seizure, but is comforted by Lulu.

-In the morning, Briggs hands Lulu off at White Sands, but can't bring himself to drive away when he sees her distress at him leaving.
+In the morning, Briggs hands Lulu off at White Sands, but cannot bring himself to drive away when he sees her distress at him leaving.
 He returns and takes Lulu back, driving away with her.
 Months later, after successfully adopting Lulu, Briggs writes a letter thanking her for saving his life and making him a better man.
 Briggs is shown to have reconciled with Niki and Sam, as well as begun connecting with Noah and other retired veterans.